How to Start a Publishing Business in Indonesia: A 2025 Guide

 - Register with the National Press Council.

-- Deposit compulsory share capital amount into a corporate bank account under the name of the business owner.
+- Deposit the compulsory share capital amount into a corporate bank account under the name of the business owner.

 - For a digital publishing company, the material published can be in the form of electronic, online media content, and CDs.